 The Max Construction Group – What makes our team right for your next project?
 What makes us different from other small construction management companies?
 Dedication.
 Hard Work.
 Honesty.
 Experience.
 The term “group” is a key part of our company name.
 We are not built on the experience of one, but rather the enthusiasm and dedication of many skilled group members.
 Our team was founded on nearly 100 years of experience in construction management.
 Among us, we’ve managed hundreds of commercial and residential projects, from home kitchen remodels to major retail buildings to hospital and school additions.
 With a multitude of experiences amid the MCG team, our clients can rest assured we will bring solutions to the table to get the job done on time and under budget.

-MOMs – Merchants of Main was originally founded to help facilitate Bockfest™.
+Main Street OTR – Main Street OTR was originally founded as Merchants of Main Street to help facilitate Bockfest™.
 The brainchild of a Hudepohl-Schoenling beer rep, Bockfest™ grew and fostered many of its Renaissance Over-the-Rhine themes as a result of Over-the-Rhine pioneers like Jim Tarbell (then owner of Arnold’s and Grammer’s), Terry Carter (original owner of Neon’s), and Julie Fay, the long-time and tireless President of MOMs who has been critical to the development and livelihood of Bockfest™.
 MOMs pays for the carriages that place local notables in the parade, covers Schnitzel’s costs for leading it (including the whiskey that diva demands), and plays a central role in organization.

 Creative Department – Founded in 1992, Creative Department is an innovative Cincinnati, Ohio advertising, branding and marketing ad agency providing traditional and interactive strategy, and management services.